fbPix

 Several types of rotator cuff injuries exist.
 Some of the most common injuries are:

-Rotator cuff tendonitis – Rotator cuff tendonitis is inflammation of one or more of the rotator cuff tendons.
+Rotator cuff tendonitis – Rotator cuff tendonitis is inflammation of one or more rotator cuff tendons.

-Biceps tendonitis – The long head of the biceps is located within the shoulder and has a tremendous amount of nerve fibers and is a common source of soreness and pain.
+Biceps tendonitis – The long head of the biceps is located within the shoulder, has a tremendous amount of nerve fibers, and is a common source of soreness and pain.

 Shoulder impingement syndrome – Shoulder impingement syndrome occurs when the rotator cuff tendons are intermittently trapped and compressed during shoulder movements.

-Partial rotator cuff tear – When the tendon is still attached but some fraying or tear is noticed, partial rotator cuff tear has occurred.
+Partial rotator cuff tear – A partial rotator cuff tear has occurred when the tendon is still attached but some fraying or tear is noticed.

 Full rotator cuff tear – In a full rotator cuff tear, the tendon is torn from the attachment site at the bone.